List of Letterkenny characters: Shoresy

 Shore (Jared Keeso), commonly known as Shoresy, is a foul-mouthed hockey player with a high-pitched voice.
 Shoresy frequently insults Reilly and Jonesy, often alluding to his alleged sexual involvement with their mothers.
 He has played for the Letterkenny Shamrocks and the Irish, and he has served as a linesman for Shamrockette games.
 Shoresy is shown to be an extremely talented hockey player, often recruited by Coach when the team is in a tough spot.
-Shoresy's face has never been seen clearly; he is often seen in the shower with his back turned, in a toilet stall with the door closed, or wearing a tinted face shield on his helmet.
-He leaves Letterkenny for Sudbury at the end of season 10, to play for the hockey team there.
-However, Shoresy returns to Letterkenny in season 11 to referee beer league games, once again obscuring his face from the camera.
+Within Letterkenny, Shoresy's face is never seen clearly; he is often seen in the shower with his back turned, in a toilet stall with the door closed, or wearing a tinted face shield on his helmet.
+In Shoresy, a spin-off in which Shoresy moves to Sudbury to continue playing hockey, his face is revealed and fully shown.
+Shoresy returns to Letterkenny in season 11 to referee beer league games, once again obscuring his face from the camera.